aneoconsulting/ArmoniK/infrastructure/quick-deploy/aws/README.md

 - `ARMONIK_PROFILE`: defines your AWS profile which has credentials to deploy in AWS Cloud
 - `ARMONIK_REGION`: presents the region where all resources will be created
-- `ARMONIK_TAG`: will be used as suffix to the name of all resources
+- `ARMONIK_SUFFIX`: will be used as suffix to the name of all resources
 - `ARMONIK_BUCKET_NAME`: is the name of S3 bucket in which `.tfsate` will be safely stored
 - `ARMONIK_KUBERNETES_NAMESPACE`: is the namespace in Kubernetes for ArmoniK